adnansyed101/adnansyed101/README.md

 ### About Me
 ---
 <div align="center">
-  <p>I am a self sufficient programmer.
-I am completing my BBA from program.
-Though my education does not align with my carreer choice, this only shows my dedication for programming.</p>
+  <p>I am a self taught programmer.
+I am completing my BBA from ULAB Though my education does not align with my carreer choice, this only shows my dedication towards programming.
+I belief, I have the knowledge and dedication to satisfy and over deliver the customer needs.
+Further in life, I want to lead a team of my own and teach them how to be an asset for the firm.</p>
 </div>